 To avoid contrast in photos, apart from avoiding strong, hard light and deep shadows, you also can’t have distracting elements like writing.

 Humans are curious, so when we see writing it draws our attention away from the subject, because we want to read the sign, slogan or whatever the writing is.

 No patterned backgrounds or clothes

-Likewise busy patterns in either the background or on clothes.
-Patterns are interesting.
-Our eyes are drawn to patterns, because our brains want to make sense of and follow the pattern.
+Avoid busy patterns in either the background or on clothes of light and airy photos.
+Patterns are interesting, so our eyes are drawn to patterns, because our brains want to make sense of and follow the pattern.

 We don’t want anything other than the subject to be interesting.
-Keep everything else clean and minimalist.
+So keep everything else clean and minimalist.

 No hard/rough textures

 Rough texture is also too overwhelming for a light and airy picture.
 To create texture in a 2 dimensional image you need alternating light and shade.